kat-acu/openmrs-config-ces/README.md

 And then a separate file that explicitly sets up the set membership: https://github.com/PIH/openmrs-config-ces/tree/master/configuration/concepts

-To add a new concept:
+To add a new concept/diagnosis:
 * Search the Concept server (concepts.pih-emr.org) to determine if the concept currently exists in PIH EMR dictionary
 * If it does not exist, search for it in the CIEL dictionary, using the Open Concept Lab:
   * Go to "https://openconceptlab.org/" and search for the term